IbrahimShahzad/IbrahimShahzad/README.md

 - 🔭 I’m currently working as a software developer @ `ng-voice`!
 - 🌱 I’m always humbled by how much I do NOT know
-- 👯 I usually work with C and a little bit of python/Go/bash.
+- 👯 I usually work with C and Go.
 Learning RUST.

 ### Connect with me: